mendix/docs/content/en/docs/refguide9/mobile/using-mobile-capabilities/local-notifications/local-notif-schedule-cancel.md

 ### 3.1 Additional Steps for Android 14 and Above

-If your app is targeting devices with Android 14 (API levels 34 and above), there are some required actions needed to be done before scheduling local notifications.
+If your app is targeting devices with Android 14 (API levels 34 and above), you must complete some required actions before scheduling local notifications.
 Read below for guidance.

-If you are familiar with setting precise alarms on Android devices, you might want to pay attention to recent changes introduced in Android 14.
-Specifically, the **SCHEDULE_EXACT_ALARM** permission, crucial for scheduling exact alarms, is no longer automatically granted to most newly installed apps targeting Android 13 and higher.
+If you are familiar with setting precise alarms on Android devices, you might notice recent changes introduced in Android 14.
+Specifically, the **SCHEDULE_EXACT_ALARM** permission (crucial for scheduling exact alarms) is no longer automatically granted to most newly installed apps targeting Android 13 and higher.

 This means that for scheduling notifications on such devices, the end-user must give an explicit approval to that permission.
 We have updated our [Native Mobile Resources](/appstore/modules/native-mobile-resources/#37-native-mobile-category), so that you can easily implement these permission exchanges.